Goodman-liyu/A-Data-Centric-Study/README.md

 When performing curriculum learning, we recommend setting `data.shuffle = False` to ensure the data order is preserved.
 Shuffling may disrupt the intended learning progression and lead to suboptimal results.

+### 4. Reward Design

+The reward design for all datasets, along with output regularization logic, can be found in
+`verl/utils/reward_score/__init__.py` and the corresponding data-specific files.

 ## 📧 Contact